Lips7/dss-powersim/docs/05_Python.md

 ## Data simulation step by step

-To give an overview of the power simulation task, we will simulate data from a design with crossed random factors of subjects and songs (see Power of What? for design details), fit a model to the simulated data, recover from the model output the parameter values we put in, calculate power, and finally automate the whole process so that we can calculate power for different effect sizes.
-Much of the general workflow here is borrowed from DeBruine & Dale (2021) Understanding Mixed-Effects Models through Simulation.
+To give an overview of the power simulation task, we will simulate data from a design with crossed random factors of subjects and songs (see [Power of What?](./power-of-what.html) for design details), fit a model to the simulated data, recover from the model output the parameter values we put in, calculate power, and finally automate the whole process so that we can calculate power for different effect sizes.
+Much of the general workflow here is borrowed from [DeBruine & Dale (2021) Understanding Mixed-Effects Models through Simulation](https://journals.sagepub.com/doi/full/10.1177/2515245920965119).
 We’ll start by writing code that simulates datasets under the alternative hypothesis.

 Note: There are two differences between Python and the R:

 1. We use the package of "statsmodels" to set up the mixd effect model in Python.
 However, this package doesn't have extension to show the correlation between the random intercept and the random slope of the subject like that in R;
-2. There's no "broom.mixed::tidy()" function in Python and that's why the output is incomplete.
+2. There's no `broom.mixed::tidy()` function in Python and that's why the output is incomplete.

 ### Establish the simulation parameters

 Before we start, let’s set some global parameters for our power simulations.
 Since simulations can take a long time to run, we’ll use 30 replications here as an example, but we recommend increasing this number to at least 1000 replications for a more accurate final power calculation.

 ```python